BlueUnderBoy/Class_Schedule/README.md

 Spread the word and let your friends know to sign-up and be better prepared for the school year!

-To get the prompt started please execute the command "ruby welcome.rb"
+To get the prompt started please execute the command "ruby welcome.rb" To run a mini test please execute the command "ruby test/test_student.rb"

 Use this repository as a template for your Ruby CLI (command line interface) project.